Mooli paratha is a tasty shallow fried Indian bread from Punjab.

 Then chop finely with a knife, never make big pieces.

 After the resting time, squeeze the juice by pressing tightly between your hands.
 Reserve the water and transfer the radish into a small bowl.
+Do not discard the radish juice.
+This will be used while making the dough.

 Mix well and make a soft dough just like chapathi dough.
 Add water or flour if needed.
 The dough should not be too soft and too hard.
 Apply some oil and keep this rest for 15 to 20 minutes.